HDavidEspinosa/sc_training/README.md

 Additionally, to develop each module, I need to load some StarCraft II replay files (marked with the .SC2Replay extension).
 The game generates these files to store all relevant configuration and game-play information necessary to rebuild and reproduce a match.

 The replays used to test and develop this project are extracted from publicly available datasets.
 In no case do I access any personal or private information of the users or players.
-These data sets have been collected using Blizzards developer's API and their client protocol (SC2client-proto), which only gathers them with the express authorisation of the users.
-The following code illustrates how they are loaded using sc2reader and collected into variables that store `sc2reader.resources.Replay` objects for later processing.
-I store this data in the library's test_replays folder.
+The following code illustrates how they are loaded using `sc2reader` and collected into variables that store `sc2reader.resources.Replay` objects for later processing.
+I store this data in the repository's `test_replays` folder.
 {% include tip.html content='One can load one replay at a time using the `sc2replays.load_replay(<str_file_path>)` method.' %}

 ```python